Shane C. Baird, DVM

 With no desire to leave the West, I came to Colorado State University for my undergraduate degree and stayed to get my DVM.
 The opportunity with Mobile Veterinary Clinic fell at my feet after attaining my DVM in 2002.
 I worked for Dr. John Young for 5 years and then purchased the practice in 2007.
 Mobile Veterinary Services is the only job I have know in my adult professional life.
 My love of learning pushes me to continually seek knowledge to better understand and treat my equine patients.
 Lameness and equine dentistry are particular passions of mine and I continue to further educate myself to have a deeper understanding of these fields and to better serve my patients.

 Family has always been an important part of my life.
 In 2011 I met my wife Jeanine and we have raised our four boys in an animal saturated house!
 We have had a host of pets- hamsters, guinea pigs, turtles, geckos and of course dogs and horses.
-Though Jeanine was often my emergency technician, Covid changed our lives, as it did for everyone.
-In March 2020, she joined me in managing our practice and rides in the truck as my technician.
+Though Jeanine was often my emergency assistant, Covid changed our lives, as it did for everyone.
+In March 2020, she joined me in managing our practice and rides in the truck as my assistant.

 Between the obligations of my practice and my family, I still try to set aside time to do two of my favorite things – ride my Quarter Horse gelding, Rome, and enjoy the back country.
 Luckily, I am able to spend several weeks a year combining those activities as I recharge my batteries in the outdoors and enjoy the company of a horse.